clan-lol/clan-core/docs/site/guides/inventory.md

 ## How to add machines

+Every machine of the form `machines/{machineName}/configuration.nix` will be registered automatically.

-Machines can be added via `inventory.machines` OR via `buildClan` directly.
+Machines can also be manually added under `inventory.machines` OR via `buildClan` directly.

 !!!
 Note
     It doesn't matter where the machine gets introduced to buildClan - All delarations are valid, duplications are merged.